-Bokashi uses anaerobic microbes who don’t respire, and therefore no CO2 is released.
+Bokashi uses anaerobic microbes that don’t respire, and therefore no CO2 is released.

-As they work, the aerobic microbes found in composting use up nitrogen and energy.
+As they work, the aerobic microbes in composting use nitrogen and energy.

 The nitrogen is converted to gaseous forms and lost to the air.
 The energy is lost in the form of heat during respiration.

 Both energy and nitrogen are valuable to plants, so the fact some are lost in the composting process isn’t great.
 Bokashi microbes don’t use nitrogen or energy.
 Both remain in their original forms in the fermented material.

 So it looks like bokashi is the winner here.
 But bear in mind that what happens to the nutrients in the fermented material once you bury it is a bit of a mystery.
 There haven’t been any significant studies done to answer that question.

 Compost piles rely on heat to kill pathogens and seeds, but unfortunately, most home compost piles don’t get hot enough to kill anything.
 Therefore, to be safe, most people avoid composting things that could foster harmful bacteria or have seeds that could re-sprout later.